 Senior ob/gyn Dr. Daniel Rosenak, himself an Orthodox Jew with a thriving practice in an ultra-Orthodox neighborhood, was one of the driving forces in upsetting the status quo.
-He published a paper with four other doctors, and subsequently a book, suggesting that pre-coital ovulation accounted for infertility in a significant number of religious couples.
+He published a paper with four other doctors, which subsequently was expanded to a book, suggesting that pre-coital ovulation accounted for infertility in a significant number of religious couples.
 He also questioned the need to inject hormones for non-medical reasons.
-This unleashed a firestorm of debate around the sustainability of rabbinic Nidda in the face of possible "halakhic infertility," given the centrality Judaism places on the mitzva of procreation.
-Rosenak also argued that we should return to Biblical Nidda for its more accurate reflection of female sexuality and fertility.
-Women’s libidos, for instance, increases incrementally during the seven days after menstruation, as they move towards ovulation.
-It begins to decrease in the days after.
-The Rabbinic Nidda structure significantly eliminates some of these most sexual days.
+This unleashed a firestorm of debate around the sustainability of rabbinic niddah in the face of possible “halakhic infertility,” given the centrality Judaism places on the mitzvah of procreation.
+Rosenak also argued that we should return to biblical niddah for its more accurate reflection of female sexuality and fertility.
+Women’s libidos, for instance, increase incrementally during the seven days after menstruation, as they move towards ovulation.
+It begins to decrease in the days that follow.
+The rabbinic niddah structure significantly eliminates sexual relations on some of these most sexually charged days.

-Outside of very carefully controlled leniencies given in cases of true halakhic infertility, rabbis were quick to condemn any suggestion that we return to Biblical Nidda.
-Two yoatzot halakha, Dr. Deena Zimmerman, M.D. and Professor Tova Ganzel, PhD, carried out a serious assessment of Rosenak’s claim and came to the conclusion that his numbers were greatly inflated.
-While some women were indeed suffering from pre-coital ovulation, a larger number who were claiming halakhic infertility were being too stringent with their practice of Nidda laws.
-Better education on how to accurately count clean days, a major focus of the yoatzet halakha community, helped many women immerse without resorting to a restructuring of rabbinic law.
-For example, women were waiting an extra day or two after the menstrual bleeding actually stopped before beginning to count their seven days because they thought, incorrectly, that clean days required an absence of any color on the internal examination cloths.
+Outside of very carefully controlled leniencies given in cases of true halakhic infertility, rabbis were quick to condemn any suggestion that we return to biblical niddah.
+Two yoatzot halakha, Dr. Deena Zimmerman, M.D. and Professor Tova Ganzel, Ph.D., carried out a serious assessment of Rosenak’s claim and concluded that his numbers were greatly inflated.
+While some women were indeed suffering from pre-coital ovulation, a larger number who were claiming halakhic infertility were being too stringent with their practice of niddah laws.
+Better education on how to accurately count clean days, a major focus of the yoetzet halakhah community, helped many women immerse without resorting to a restructuring of rabbinic law.
+For example, some women were waiting an extra day or two after the menstrual bleeding actually stopped before beginning to count their seven days because they thought, incorrectly, that clean days required an absence of any color on the internal examination cloths.
 This unnecessary stringency was what was causing them to miss ovulation, rather than the rabbinic structure itself.

-In addition to the uproar around halakhic infertility, another major factor in the debate around Biblical vs. rabbinic Nidda has been an increased interest over the last decade in the fertility awareness method (FAM).
-The FAM campaign in Israel was spearheaded by Michal Schoenbrone, who learned the technique in the USA and brought it back to Israel 30 years ago.
-In 2006, she began training other women to teach the method.
+In addition to the uproar around halakhic infertility, another major factor in the debate around biblical vs. rabbinic niddah has been increased interest over the last decade in the fertility awareness method (FAM).
+The FAM campaign in Israel was spearheaded by Michal Schoenbrone, who learned the technique in the United States and brought it back to Israel 30 years ago.
+In 2006, she began training other women to teach this method.
 Since then, the number of women interested in FAM has risen steadily into the thousands.
 To become proficient, a woman must spend several months with a trained professional learning how to assess the signs of ovulation accurately.
 She learns to identify the signs of fertility through the hormonal imprint that changes as she moves towards and away from ovulation, opening her eyes to the beauty of the body’s design.
 In this way, using natural methods, a woman can gain control over her fertility and sexuality.
-For couples who are trying to become pregnant, it allows them to pinpoint the fertile days and increase their statistical probability by having sexual relations at the most potentially fertile time.
+For couples who are trying to become pregnant, it allows them to pinpoint the fertile days and increase the statistical probability of pregnancy by having sexual relations at the most potentially fertile time.
 For couples who want to prevent pregnancy, this method allows the woman to limit the use of contraception to fertile days only, which are 5-6 days a cycle.
-Women who are attracted to this method feel alienated by halakha’s inflexible and uniform structure which has little to do with their biology, fertility, and sexuality.
+Women who are attracted to this method feel alienated by the halakhah’s inflexible and uniform structure which has little to do with their biology, fertility, and sexuality.